Krafton

-Krafton Inc. (주식회사 컴퍼니 크래프톤) is a South Korean video game publisher and holding company based in Bundang District, Seongnam.
+KRAFTON, Inc. (주식회사 크래프톤) is a South Korean video game publisher and holding company based in Seoul.
 It was created in November 2018 to serve as the parent company for Bluehole, founded by Chang Byung-gyu in Seoul in March 2007, and its subsidiaries.
-The company has published several notable video game titles including TERA, PUBG: Battlegrounds, New State Mobile, The Callisto Protocol, and InZOI.
+The company has published several notable video game titles including TERA, PUBG: Battlegrounds, and inZOI.

 History

 Following the success of PUBG: Battlegrounds, which had led to both investment from Tencent Holdings, and expansion and acquisition of studios, Bluehole opted to establish Krafton on November 5th 2018, to serve as a holding company for its video game properties.
 "Krafton" was selected based on the names of craft guilds of the Middle Ages.
 Kim Chang-han, the CEO of the PUBG Corporation (current PUBG Studios) that developed PlayerUnknown's Battlegrounds, was named as CEO for Krafton.